RebelCode/wp-rss-aggregator/readme.txt

 Tested up to: 4.4.1
 Stable tag: 4.8.1
 License: GPLv2 or later
-WP RSS Aggregator is the No.1 RSS feed importer and autoblogging plugin for WordPress.
-It provides the most comprehensive and elegant solution to import RSS feeds with premium add-ons available for additional functionality.
+WP RSS Aggregator is the most comprehensive RSS feed importer and autoblogging plugin for WordPress with premium add-ons for additional functionality.

 == Description ==